How is Debt Holding You Back?

 4) It’s self-perpetuating.

-Of course, it’s possible to defeat debt, and doing so makes a dramatic difference in the lives of the people that accomplish it.
+Of course, you can defeat debt, and doing so will make a dramatic difference in your life.
 It’s not a complicated thing to do, although it does require a lot of hard work.
-Perhaps the best way to get motivated to pay of your debt is to realize what life would be like if you didn’t have any.
+You can get motivated to pay off debt is imagining what life would be like if you didn’t have any.

-So, we’ll end with the same question we began with: What is debt holding you back from?
+So, we’ll end with the same question we began with: How does debt hold you back?